 Fall in love with your deck again this New Year

 - To start off the new year, you’ll want your deck to be clean as a whistle so use a high-power leaf blower to get rid of any dead leaves, dirt or debris that has built up over time.
 After layers of dirt are removed, use a power washer to get rid of mold or rotting wood thoroughly.
-A professional power washer is always recommended to ensure that the deck is cleaned in compliance with the manufacturer’s guidelines.

 - Freshen up your landscape with fresh mulch and if you don’t have a large yard, you can also pick out store-bought planters and hanging baskets and place them around your area.